vsbuffalo/dotfiles/.config/nvim/README.md

 and Packer, e.g. with,

-    $ sh ../bootloaders/packer.sh
+    $ sh bootloaders/packer.sh

-Then in neovim, go to `.config/nvim/lua/vsb/packer.lua` and do
+Then in neovim, go to `.config/nvim/lua/vinceb/packer.lua` and do

      :so
      :PackerInstall
      :PackerSync

+You may need to quit neovim, and do this once or twice, as some errors due to uninstalled packages may occur the first time.
+Also, if for some reason stuff isn't working, it's possible a `~/.config/` already existed, preventing the `setup.sh` from linking the proper one in `dotfiles`.

 ### Updating